Green Tomato Chutney (Or, What to Do With a Bumper Crop)

 - Place the sliced tomatoes, onions, shallots, and garlic in a large pot or pan.
 I used a large enamel pan.

 - If you have time to allow the mixture to sit overnight (this step cuts down on the cooking time): Add 30 grams salt and mix well.
 Cover with cling film (plastic wrap), a large plate, or a lid.
 Leave overnight.
-The following morning, drain the mixture but do not rinse.
+The following morning, drain the mixture but do not rinse it.
 Not rinsing is important.
 Transfer the drained mixture to a large bowl.

 - Add the sugar to the vinegar and turn the heat up slightly, stirring occasionally until the sugar has dissolved.
 Bring the liquid to a boil.